 The world has a funny way of throwing tough curve balls at us.

-If you're feeling down and wondering how to be happy again, either because of chronic clinical depression or a recent tragedy, it is possible to address your feelings and find happiness.
+If you're feeling down and wondering how to be happy again, either because of a challenging relationship or a recent life difficulty, it is possible to address your feelings and find happiness.

-While it is certainly a process that can take some time, by reading this article, you are taking the first step to improve your life.
+While it's a process that can take some time, you can take the first steps to improve your life and find joy.

 - 15. Treat yourself with compassion.